CDCgov/ngsqi-astro/README.md

 ## Introduction

-**tb/prototype** is a bioinformatics pipeline that generates simulated variants in Mycobacterium tuberculosis genome sequencing data.
+**amr-metagenomics** is a bioinformatics pipeline that performs taxonomic profiling, screens metagenomes and isolate genomes for determinants of antimicrobial resistance, simulates reads, and generates a bacterial HAI in silico reference dataset.